Families in Monterey County struggle with the cost of housing and quality, affordable child care.

 - We’re funding the Migrant Head Start Program to ensure that farmworkers have quality, affordable child care through the entire season.

 - The lack of affordable, quality housing for working families is affecting community health, safety and educational outcomes.
 It also makes it difficult for local businesses to recruit and keep workers.
-To identify where United Way investments can make the biggest difference in solving this complex problem, we’re partnering with a diverse group of housing experts.

 - We’re continuing to deliver our signature services such as Stuff the Bus, 2-1-1 Monterey County, VITA Free Tax Prep and Volunteer Center

 2,800 students who are homeless received the supplies necessary for classroom success and returned to school with increased confidence through Stuff the Bus.

 Our FREE Volunteer Income Tax Assistance (VITA) tax prep service helped 2,595 tax filers claim more than $3.3 M in refunds and credits, stimulating our local economy to the tune of $4.7M.